Failover clustering hardware requirements and storage options

 Device controllers or appropriate adapters for the storage:

-Serial Attached SCSI or Fibre Channel: If you are using Serial Attached SCSI or Fibre Channel, in all clustered servers, all elements of the storage stack should be identical.
-It is required that the multipath I/O (MPIO) software be identical and that the Device Specific Module (DSM) software be identical.
-It is recommended that the mass-storage device controllers—that is, the host bus adapter (HBA), HBA drivers, and HBA firmware—that are attached to cluster storage be identical.
+- Serial Attached SCSI or Fibre Channel: If you are using Serial Attached SCSI or Fibre Channel, in all clustered servers, all elements of the storage stack should be identical.
+It's required that the multipath I/O (MPIO) software be identical and that the Device Specific Module (DSM) software be identical.
+It's recommended that the mass-storage device controllers— the host bus adapter (HBA), HBA drivers, and HBA firmware—that are attached to cluster storage be identical.
 If you use dissimilar HBAs, you should verify with the storage vendor that you are following their supported or recommended configurations.

-Storage: You must use shared storage that is compatible with Windows Server 2012 R2 or Windows Server 2012.
-You can use shared storage that is attached, and you can also use SMB 3.0 file shares as shared storage for servers that are running Hyper-V that are configured in a failover cluster.
+Storage: You must use Storage Spaces Direct or shared storage that's compatible with Windows Server 2012 R2 or Windows Server 2012.
+You can use shared storage that's attached, and you can also use SMB 3.0 file shares as shared storage for servers that are running Hyper-V that are configured in a failover cluster.
 For more information, see Deploy Hyper-V over SMB.

 In most cases, attached storage should contain multiple, separate disks (logical unit numbers, or LUNs) that are configured at the hardware level.
 For some clusters, one disk functions as the disk witness (described at the end of this subsection).
 Other disks contain the files required for the clustered roles (formerly called clustered services or applications).
 Storage requirements include the following:

 To use the native disk support included in Failover Clustering, use basic disks, not dynamic disks.

 We recommend that you format the partitions with NTFS.
 If you use Cluster Shared Volumes (CSV), the partition for each of those must be NTFS.

 If you have a disk witness for your quorum configuration, you can format the disk with either NTFS or Resilient File System (ReFS).